jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) under this Act, or the bylaw or regulation made under this Act; or (b) under any other Act; but
   (c) must not be punished both under this Act, or under any bylaw or regulation made under this Act, and also under any other Act in respect of the same act or failure.
-(4) In this section direction includes a request by a member of the police under section 169(2)(d).
+(4) In this section direction includes a request by a constable under section 169(2)(d).

 **Offences against bylaws**

 ### 239 Offences punishable on summary conviction
-(1) Every person commits an offence and is liable on summary conviction to the penalty set out in section 242(4) or (5), as the case may be, who breaches a bylaw made under Part 8 of this Act.
+(1) Every person commits an offence and is liable on summary conviction to the penalty set out in section 242(4) or (5), as the case may be, who breaches a bylaw made under Part 8.
 (2) A District Court presided over by 2 or more Justices has jurisdiction in respect of any summary offence that is a breach of a bylaw made under section 147.

 **Defences**

 ### 240 Defence to offences under this Act
-(1) It is a defence to any offence under this Act or under bylaws made under this Act if the Court is satisfied— (a) that—
+It is a defence to any offence under this Act or under bylaws made under this Act if the court is satisfied— (a) that—
     (i) the act giving rise to the offence was necessary— (A) to save or protect life or health or prevent injury; or